Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 ### LED indication during firmware update and bootup

+#### Firmware v4.0 and newer

+During first few seconds after power-on or after restart, and also in the process of firmware update, Zubax GNSS 2 uses its LED indicators in a different way, as described in the section dedicated to the bootloader below.

+#### Firmware v3.x and older

 During first few seconds after power-on or after restart, and also in the process of firmware update, Zubax GNSS 2 uses its LED indicators in a different way, as described in the table below.